Crazzy Steve

 Steven Scott (born March 4, 1984) is a Canadian professional wrestler who performs under the ring name Crazzy Steve.
-He is best known for his tenures in Total Nonstop Action Wrestling, where he is a former TNA Digital Media Champion and a former TNA World Tag Team Champion.
-He also wrestles on the independent circuit for various other promotions.
+He is signed to Total Nonstop Action Wrestling, where he is a former TNA Digital Media Champion and a former TNA World Tag Team Champion.
+He also currently wrestles on the independent circuit for various other promotions.

 Professional wrestling career

 Independent circuit (2003–2014)

 Scott competed in the independent circuit, including Great Canadian Wrestling (GCW) where he is a one time GCW Tag Team Champion with Gutter.
 He also won the Maximum Pro Wrestling's Georgian Bay Heavyweight Championship defeating El Tornado on September 10, 2011.
 On November 26, 2013, Scott faced Gabriel Saint for the ESW Interstate Championship but failed to win the title.

 Total Nonstop Action Wrestling / Impact Wrestling (2014–2017)

 The Menagerie (2014–2015)

 In April 2014, Scott made his debut for Total Nonstop Action Wrestling (TNA) under his Crazzy Steve ring name and became a part of Knux's The Menagerie stable, which also included The Freak and Rebel.
 On the May 8 episode of Impact Wrestling, The Menagerie made their televised debut with Knux defeating Kazarian in Knux's return match.
 The following week, Steve fought Kazarian to a no contest after Steve pants'd the referee in his in-ring debut.
 On June 15, at Slammiversary XII, Steve took part in a 6-way Ladder match for the TNA X Division Championship which was won by Sanada.
 On the July 17 episode of Impact Wrestling, Steve took part in a Gauntlet Match for the X Division Championship which was won by Austin Aries.
 On the January 23, 2015, episode of Impact Wrestling, Steve competed in the Feast or Fired match, but failed to retrieve a briefcase.
 The group disbanded after Knux left TNA on May 19, 2015.

 During October and November (taped in July), Steve competed in the new World Title Series tournament as a member of "Group Wildcard", where he finished 4th in the group, failing to win any of the matches that took place the following weeks.
 At One Night Only: Live!, Steve turned heel when he attacked Tigre Uno after he was eliminated in a match for the X Division Championship.